xonq/mycotools/mycotools/USAGE.md

 ## Sequence clustering
 ### fa2clus.py
-Some gene families (e.g. P450s) have many highly identical and closely related homologs, which is problematic for conducting phylogenetic analysis and manipulating these large datasets.
+Some gene families (e.g. P450s) have many highly identical homologs, which is problematic for conducting phylogenetic analysis and manipulating these large datasets.
-`fa2clus.py` invokes sequence clustering algorithms to systematically truncate your dataset withou constructing a phylogeny. `fa2clus.py` optionally implements an automated iterative approach to obtaining a cluster of minimum - maximum size with the gene of interest.
+`fa2clus.py` invokes sequence clustering algorithms to systematically truncate your dataset without constructing a phylogeny. `fa2clus.py` optionally implements an automated iterative approach to obtaining a cluster of minimum - maximum size with the gene of interest.

 For hierarchical agglomerative clustering: `fa2clus.py` will either take a `fasta` and generate a distance matrix using